 4. Step up your e-mail etiquette.
 One of the toughest things for most twenty-somethings to get right when transitioning into the workforce is e-mail etiquette.
 Check out this article for some helpful tips on email etiquette, and if you have a question, don’t hesitate to ask.

-Give yourself permission to work through those feelings, but then set a deadline for yourself to get back to life and things you enjoyed.
+Give yourself permission to work through those feelings.
+Then set a deadline for yourself to get back to life and things you enjoyed.
 For instance, think about what gets you really excited and energized now?
 Write those down.
-Don’t forget those. the real world is going to want to rip those things away from you and fog your head with what you “should” be doing.
+Don’t forget those.
+The real world is going to want to rip those things away from you.
+Fog your head with what you “should” be doing.
 Stay true to your truth, not someone else’s dream.